Boating Under the Influence (BUI)

 In any BUI case involving an administrative suspension of the boat operating privilege, the court will be asked to complete a form known as the FWCDLE 108F (last updated on 06/07).

-Florida law requires the Court to complete the form within 10 days after final adjudication and send the form to FWC Law Enforcement Records Section, 620 S. Meridian Street, Tallahassee, FL 32399-1600.
+Florida law requires the Court to complete the form within ten days after final adjudication and send the form to FWC Law Enforcement Records Section, 620 S. Meridian Street, Tallahassee, FL 32399-1600.

 The form provides the following:

-- Action by county court clerk if no hearing is requested.
-If no hearing is requested, then after 30 days the court will sustain the civil penalty and the defendant’s vessel operating privilege will be suspended by operation of law pending payment of the $500 civil penalty.
+- Action by the county court clerk if no hearing is requested.
+If no hearing is requested, then after 30 days, the court will sustain the civil penalty, and the defendant’s vessel operating privilege will be suspended by operation of law pending payment of the $500 civil penalty.